Elite Insurance Company Ltd

 FSCS will protect most UK-based customers of Elite who are individuals or small businesses with an annual turnover of less than £1m.
 You can find more information on FSCS protection rules and limits on our website.

-Armour Group will continue to manage Elite’s claims handling functions so there should be minimal disruption to this aspect of the business.
+On 14 June 2021 Armour Group stopped managing Elite's claims handling functions.
+The Administrators have appointed Quest Consulting (London) Ltd as the new claims handling provider so there should be minimal disruption to this aspect of the business.